-Intermediate Shielded Metal Arc Welding (Stick Welding) Prerequisite: WELD 130 with a minimum grade of C.
+Intermediate Shielded Metal Arc Welding (Stick Welding)

 Advances arc welding skills with an emphasis on vertical and overhead welding.
 Course activities prepare students for welding certification and employment.
-Welding applications and parameters are discussed and applied throughout the class developing the student's ability to problem solve, develop and enhance welding skills.
+Welding applications and parameters are discussed and applied throughout the class developing the students ability to problem solve, develop and enhance welding skills.